yellowtree/geoip-detect/readme.txt

 * You show or hide content specific to a geographic target group
 * Etc. ...
 You tell me!
 I'm rather curious what you'll do with this plugin!

+System Requirements: You will need at least PHP 5.3.1.

 *This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.*

 == Installation ==